How To Make Pizza On The Grill

 16 billion US dollars

 Pizza is one of the most popular foods in America, including frozen, restaurant, and takeaway options for the world’s favorite flatbread with toppings.
-In fact, more than 200 million Americans eat pizza, and the market for frozen pizzas around the globe is over 16 billion US dollars, continuing to grow annually.
+In fact, in 2026, more than 200 million Americans eat pizza, and the market for frozen pizzas around the globe is over 16 billion US dollars, continuing to grow annually.

 It’s no surprise, either— the classic combination of chewy crust, tangy tomato sauce, melted cheese, and vegetables or meats in pizza is a culinary science masterpiece, appealing on virtually level.